sovrin-foundation/SGF-v3/sbu/docs/gf_controlled/member_technical_policies.md

     vendor or community.
     2. SHOULD apply hypervisor patches on a regular basis.
-3. The Node MUST run in an OS that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that MUST run DIBE Source Code, MAY run other software approved by the TGB, and MUST NOT run any other software.
+3. The Node MUST run in an OS that is dedicated to the validator, i.e., a single-purpose (physical or virtual) machine that MUST run DIBE Consortium Source Code, MAY run other software approved by the TGB, and MUST NOT run any other software.
 Software required to support the node, such as monitoring, backup, and configuration management software, are approved as a general category.
 However, Members should